-Meryl Rosofsky (Fall ’16) teaches and writes about food, meaning, and identity, using food as a lens into cultural issues that span race, class, ethnicity, and the environment.
+Meryl Rosofsky (CBA ’16) teaches and writes about food, meaning, and identity, using food as a lens into cultural issues that span race, class, ethnicity, and the environment.
 She is an adjunct professor in the Department of Nutrition and Food Studies at New York University.
 In 2015 she was awarded the NYU Steinhardt Teaching Excellence Award.
 Rosofsky serves on the Board of Trustees of the Joyce Theater Foundation and Gallim Dance, helping these organizations advance their missions in the world of dance.
 She is a past board member of the New York Women’s Culinary Alliance and the New York chapter of Les Dames d’Escoffier International, an invitational organization of women leaders in food.
 A physician by training, she has an MD from Harvard Medical School and a Masters degree in Food Studies from NYU.
 Her writing has appeared in Saveur, Gastronomica, Savoring Gotham, Edible East End, and other publications.

 Breaking Bread With Balanchine